square/ember-computable/README.md

 result is the value the computed property takes on.

 - The order of the keys provided is preserved.
-- Inside the provided functions `this` is the parent object.
+- Inside the provided functions `this` is the parent object of the computed property.

 ```
    formattedTotal: Ember.computed.fn( 'amount', 'fee', 'tax',